The Importance of Sample Preparation Before Single Cell Genomics

 With your target directly in front of you, you can now aim appropriately.
 Let’s talk about the nitty gritty of preparing your sample.

-The preparation tips and tricks could all sum to the same advice needed for souffle (or kids): treat with care.
-Otherwise it might explode or deflate… the souffle… not the kids.
+The single cell preparation tips and tricks could all sum to the same advice needed for souffle: treat with care.
+Otherwise it might explode or deflate the souffle.

-While there are methods of removing the dead cells (detailed below), you don’t want to rely on “act first, remove later.”
+While there are methods of removing the dead cells (more on that below), you don’t want to rely on “act first, remove later.”
 Because where there’s dead cells, there’s also soon-to-be-dead cells (lysis; apoptosis), unhealthy-not-repopulating cells, and all-around not viable cells.
 While it’s easy to differentiate between dead cells and happy, healthy cells.
 It becomes more difficult as you travel down the spectrum of death.

-To avoid all spectrums of, stairways of, and ominous dark hallways of… death, let’s instead keep the cells healthy and viable by practicing caution when:
+To avoid all spectrums of death, let’s instead keep the cells healthy and viable by practicing caution when:

 - Washing a sample – Oftentimes you’ll be called to wash your cell sample with a phosphate-buffered saline solution (PBS).
 This requires a thorough (yet gentle) washing protocol of suspending cells and placing them in a centrifuge.
 This allows you to more easily pipette the PBS, leaving behind the cell pellet.